tuffythejeep/alex-bloggy-blog/README.md

 # alex-bloggy-blog
-A personal blog that showcases my thoughts and experiences.
+I wanted this to be a personal blog that showcased my thoughts and experiences,unfortunately,this was not my best effort.
+I ran out of time and could not get things to connect.
+I am turning in what I can, and will learn from this opportunity.

 ## Description

-This repository contains my solution for the Module 4 Challenge - Personal Blog.
+This repository was supposed to contain my solution for the Module 4 Challenge - Personal Blog.

-In order for work to show what I can do, I used HTML, CSS, JavaScript, and Web API knowledge to:
+I tried to show what I can do, by using HTML, CSS, JavaScript, and Web API knowledge to:

 - Create a two-page website where users will input and view blog posts.
-- It includes building a content form, dynamically rendering blog posts, and implementing a light/dark mode toggle.
+- It was supposed to include building a content form, dynamically rendering blog posts, and implementing a light/dark mode toggle.
-- This project helped me: gain practical JavaScript experience, explore the Document Object Model's power, and set the stage for more advanced tasks.
+- This project was supposed to help me: gain practical JavaScript experience, explore the Document Object Model's power, and set the stage for more advanced tasks.

 You can find my deployed page here: